Tools

 **Good to know**

 * **`list_*` does double duty.** No `_id` lists the collection (with `cursor` / `limit` to page and `include` / `exclude` to shape fields); an `_id` returns that one full resource.
-A few add filters: connections by `type`, flows by `_abstractFlowId`, tools by `_integrationId`.
+A few add filters: flows by `_abstractFlowId` or open-error state (`hasOpenErrors`, `numError_gte`), tools by `_integrationId`, and most resources by `externalId`.

 * **`upsert_*` with an `_id` is a full replace.** Read the resource first, change the fields you want, and send the whole document back, or omitted fields are cleared.